AmbukRehani/AmbukRehani/README.md

 ### What I Do
 - 📊 **Data Pipeline Development**: Crafting efficient, scalable pipelines to handle large datasets.
 - ☁️ **Cloud-Based Solutions**: Leveraging AWS and Azure for optimized data storage and processing.
-- 🛠️ **Tool Mastery**: Proficient in Hadoop, Spark, and other big data tools.
+- 🛠️ **Tool Mastery**: Proficient in Spark, Databricks and other data engineering tools.
 - 🤖 **Automation & Optimization**: Streamlining processes to enhance data flow and integrity.

 ### My Projects